Arizona's Oldest Mineral Society

 * MEETING will be (In-Person and Zoom).

-Mark your calendars for this extraordinary program by a hobby luminary and respected figure in the mineral and mining community!
+Mark your calendars for this illuminating program by a fluorescent‑mineral and UV light luminary!

 Meeting starts at 7.30PM Arizona time.